hormigaAzul/dxf2brd/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+* **MANTAINER**: Enrique Condes
+* **MAIL**: enrique@shapeoko.com

 * **AUTHOR**: Andy Goetz
 * **MAIL:** <andy@andygoetz.org>
 * **PROGRAM:** dxf2brd

-This program converts DXF files to kicad BRD files.
-The KICad board designer has very primitive support drawing shapes accurately.
-You can use this program to create a complex design in a real cad program, like qcad, and import it into a kicad BRD file.
+This program converts DXF files to kicad's kicad_pcb files.
+The KiCad board designer has very primitive support drawing shapes accurately.
+You can use this program to create a complex design in a real cad program, like qcad, and import it into a kicad_pcb file.

 ## Compiling
-To use this program, you must have dxflib installed. then use the command:
+To use this program, you must have dxflib installed.
+It can be downloaded and compiled from https://github.com/clothbot/dxflib
+Then use the command:

 ```bash
 g++ dxf2brd.cpp -o dxf2brd -ldxflib